 GRAB AAUW is seeking graduate and undergraduate students for the Spring, Summer, Fall and Winter.
 This is a non-paid internship that will enable you to network and interact with people in leadership positions in the greater Rochester education, government, and business arenas.
 This is an excellent career-building opportunity for innovative thinkers interested in promoting gender equality.

-MEET OUR CURRENT INTERNS AT GRAB AAUW
+MEET OUR PAST AND PRESENT INTERNS AT GRAB AAUW

 Elizabeth Lenz is our Social Media Intern.